mdulin2/head_req_server/README.md

   - Most SpringBoot stuff is going to use MVC on the backend (REST).
 So, this is what the rest of the testing should probably use.
   - An invalid HTTP request ('??') causes the server to error out.
   - Connect does not work by default with this setup (uses Apache Tomcat)
-  - CSRF protection has to be explicitly turned on with Springboot?
+  - CSRF protection has to be explicitly turned on with Springboot.
+  - Because the REST is used, this server is not vulnerable to attacks of the implicit assumptions.

+## ASP.NET
+  - By default, the API package uses a REST based model.
+  - Does not automatically map HEAD to GET.
+They have to be specifically specified!
+  - Only web server to use HTTPS on the local system, by default.
+  - The dynamic route mapping for ASP.NET should not matter because HEAD requests are not even mapped to GET requests.